News tagged ‘Google’

 Amazon Released Cloud Drive Desktop App For Windows And Mac

-In addition to the browser app, Amazon has released the desktop app for managing files in the Cloud Drive.
+In addition to the browser app, Amazon the desktop app for managing files in the Cloud Drive.
 Files and folders can be downloaded and uploaded in the background, but the Amazon Cloud service does not support syncing or a desktop browsing client like Dropbox, Google Drive, SkyDrive and SugarSync.

 Apple's iPhone climbs to 31% share of US smartphone market